 As I explained in the first post of this series, conversions to the Catholic faith are down and the numbers of Catholics leaving are up.
 This has been the case for some time.
 In fact, for every newly baptized Catholic, six leave the Church!
 This is a staggering reality, and it makes clear the need to reassess how we do ministry.

 This post will focus on the nature of accompaniment and will explain why it is so needed now.
 Accompaniment is an essential step toward turning back the tide of Catholics leaving the Church.

-Encountering Christ, the focus of my first post, is actually a first step (or phase) in a much larger process known as “Accompaniment.”
-This post will focus on the nature of accompaniment and will explain why it is so needed now.
-Accompaniment is an essential step toward turning back the tide of Catholics leaving the Church.
+Encountering Christ, is actually a first step (or phase) in a much larger process known as “Accompaniment.”
+It is important we look at the nature of accompaniment and why it is so needed now.
+Accompaniment is an essential step toward turning back the tide of Catholics leaving the Church. <

 Download A Reflection on Accompaniment: Quotes from Pope Francis and use it to go deeper into the Art of Accompaniment.